chriswendt/ietf/draft-wendt-modern-drip.md

 #### Abstract

 This document describes a protocol for allowing a distributed set of nodes to synchronize a set of information in real-time with minimal amount of delay.
-This is useful for registry types of information like identity and telephone numbers with associated routing and ownership information, although could be extended to support other distributed real-time information updates as well.
+This is useful for registry types of information like identity and telephone numbers with associated routing and ownership information and could be extended to support other distributed real-time information updates as well.

 #### 1. Introduction